BECOME A VOLUNTEER FOR 12 HOURS OF MESA VERDE?

 Volunteer Position Descriptions

 Friday Shift (day before race)

-Racer Packet Pick-Up- Packet Pickup is at Kokopelli Bike and Board.
-You are responsible for providing racers with the information and gear they need to start the race.
+Racer Packet Pickup- Packet Pickup is at Kokopelli Bike and Board until 5 PM.
+We then take a two hour dinner break and move packet Pickup to the Fairgrounds and resume at 7 PM until 9 PM You are responsible for providing racers with the information and gear they need to start the race.
 Racers are required to pick up their racer packets during this time; therefore we will have approximately 800 packets to distribute in about 8 hours’ time.
 That’s an average of 100 racers per hour or about 1.5 packets every minute, but of course they arrive in waves.
 THIS IS A BUSY TIME!
 Most positions are seated and require efficiency and friendliness.

 Saturday RACE DAY Shifts